 Automatic dispensers for sink faucets, hand towels, hand soap and hand sanitizer in all restrooms save on water, towels and cleansing product.

 Low-flush toilets and urinals and low-flow aerators in sinks and showers are used throughout the building to reduce water use.

 Xeriscaping and drip irrigation in the landscaping minimize water use.

-HCC established a building-wide no-smoking policy to maintain optimum air quality.
+The Center established a building-wide no-smoking policy to maintain optimum air quality.
 Designated smoking areas are located to have minimal impact on public air quality.

 Staff members use self-pedal bicycles, electric carts and propane-powered lifts, reducing need for petroleum products, thereby improving air quality.

-HCC provides for electric vehicles with a designated parking area and charging station for guest and staff use.
+The Center provides for electric vehicles with a designated parking area and charging station for guest and staff use.

 Waste Reduction & Recycling